JFLarvoire/today/README.md

 ### History

-The programs were written in 1985, by Keith E. Brandt, John Dilley, Robert Bond, Martin Minow.
+The C programs were written in 1985, by Keith E. Brandt, John Dilley, Robert Bond, Martin Minow.
 Published in 2003 (?) at http://www.linuxha.com/athome/common/today.tgz.

 Updated in 2009 by Neil Cherry to work better with the more intelligent C compilers of that time.